 Small Garage?
 No Problem

 Even a small garage conversion can pack a punch.
 Think vertically: loft beds, wall-mounted storage, or foldable furniture.
-Pro tip: A1 ADU Contractor Los Angeles specializes in maximizing tight spaces without making them feel like a closet.
+Pro tip: A1 ADU Contractor specializes in maximizing tight spaces without making them feel like a closet.

 Step 2: Design Like a Pro (Without the Pro Ego)